A Multifractal Analysis of Asian Foreign Exchange Markets: Results

-Fig. \ref{fig:fig4} represents the dependence of $\Delta\alpha$ on the threshold for original and surrogate data.
-We find that in all four countries, the FX market complexity is related to the presence of very high return values.
-However, the results for the surrogate data is independent of the threshold.
-Market value is created by non-trivial interactions between heterogeneity agents and influenced by the internal and external events.
-The results of Fig. \ref{fig:fig4} suggest that more complex markets are more likely to produce high returns.
+Fig. 5(a), (b), (c), and (d) display the dependence of the degree of multifractality $\Delta\alpha$, defined by the range of singularity strengths $\alpha$, on the threshold $T$ for original and surrogate data.
+The open and filled circles indicate the original and surrogate data, respectively.
+We find that in all four countries, FX market complexity is related to the presence of very high return values.
+However, for the surrogate data removed the nonlinearity from the original data is an independent from the threshold T. Market values are created by non-trivial interactions between heterogeneity agents and the influence of internal and external events.
+The results of Fig. 5 seem to indicate that more complex markets are more likely to produce high returns.